-If you have rehabilitated — or are in the process of rehabilitating — your federal student loans, the following free resources can help you stay on track to successful repayment of your loans:
+If you have rehabilitated — or are in the process of rehabilitating — your Federal Family Education Loan Program loans, the following free resources can help you stay on track to successful repayment of your loans:

 Consumer Credit Counseling